Getting customers to that site is the next, often trickier, step.

 Shortpixel

-It does what it says it will do: optimising images and PDFs using as few resources as possible.
-It also provides glossy JPEG reduction in its free service, which is significant for those who need to retain the quality, such as photographers.
+It’s designed to be very lightweight and optimises images and PDFs using as few resources as possible.
+Glossy JPEG reduction is included in the free service tier, which is significant for those who need to retain the quality, such as photographers.

 Imagify